CTXz/Not-so-Tiny-Dimmer/README.md

 ## Features

 The Tiny dimmer is a minimal WS2812 dimmer that exposes a potentiometer to control the strips brightness, and a button to toggle between different colors stored inside the program flash.
-By holding the push button, a fading mode is activated, where the color of the strip fades between red, green and blue.
-The fading animation offers 4 speed settings, where the intensity discretely increases by holding down the button longer.
-The WS2812 strip size, colors, button durations, fading speeds and other hardware and firmware parameters can be configured in the [configuration header](src/config.h).
+The WS2812 strip size, patches (colors and animations), other hardware and firmware parameters can be configured in the [configuration header](src/config.h).

 The dimmer also comes with potentiometer and push button noise reduction to reduce LED flicker and false color toggling.
 These features can compensate for sloppy hardware jobs but cost program cycles.
 The noise potentiometer and button noise reduction can be adjusted or disabled in the [configuration header](src/config.h)

-The dimmer firmware will barely fit onto a ATiny25 chip, and currently compiles to an executable that occupies 99.5% (2038 bytes from 2048 bytes) of its program flash.
-The size of the software may be reduced by disabling certain configurations in the [configuration header](src/config.h), setting inline functions to non-inline, reducing 16 or 32 bit integers to 8 bit integers where its possible etc. however, it is really recommended to simply use an ATiny45 or ATiny85 instead if more program memory is desired for additional features.
+The dimmer firmware has been written for ATtiny45 and ATtiny85 chips, but will tightly fit onto a ATtiny25 chip with fewer and more simple patches (ex. no animations).
+The size of the software may be reduced by disabling certain software parameters in the [configuration header](src/config.h), reducing 16 or 32 bit integers to 8 bit integers where its possible etc. however, it is really recommended to simply use an ATiny45 or ATiny85 instead if one wants make full use of all features.

-Currently, the dimmer only supports WS2812 strips (as those are the only ones that I have lying around at home), however adding support for non-addressable strips should not be very difficult if desired (a substitute for the `ws2812_set_all` function would have to be written).

 ## Hardware